D-K-E/cuda-raytracer/README.md

 The overall project structure is also arranged to make it easier to integrate with other projects.

+## Building

+Assuming you have clang 9+, cmake 3.18+,  a recent cuda compatible hardware, and CUDA toolkit (the code base is developped with CUDA 11 but it should be compatible with previous versions as well, no range reserving, or managed cudaMallocManaged etc).

+- `cd build`

+- `ccmake ..`

+Choose your compiler (clang++) and cuda toolkit location.
+Then configure and generate.

+- `make install`

+Depending on your compute capability gpu card you should modify `CMakeLists.txt` file.

 All of the images below are realized with the following specs:

 - Device name: Quadro M2000M